AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we presented a novel shape optimization pipeline for reduced order models of mechanical FEM structures subject to nonlinear forces.
-We applied this pipeline to the task of finding optimal shapes of soft robotic fishes, which undergo large deformations and experience internal and external (hydrodynamic) nonlinear forces.
+In this paper, we presented a novel shape optimization pipeline for reduced order models of mechanical FEM structures subject to nonlinear forces. \MD{To showcase the capabilities of this approach,} we applied \MD{it} to the task of finding optimal shapes of soft robotic fishes, which undergo large deformations and experience internal and external (hydrodynamic) nonlinear forces.
 We first validated the developed parametric reduced order models (PROMs) against full order models (FOMs) in terms of accuracy and computational effort.
 We then leveraged these accurate and computationally efficient PROMs, and in particular their corresponding parameter sensitivities, to perform gradient-based optimization.
-The resulting optimal shapes outperform the nominal shape by factors up to 3.6 and are obtained rapidly (within a few minutes, see \Cref{tab:results_summary}), making our pipeline particularly useful for rapid prototyping.
+The resulting optimal shapes outperform the nominal shape by factors up to \MD{8} and are obtained rapidly (within a few minutes, see \Cref{tab:results_summary}), making \MD{the presented methodology well suited for fast, physics-based design optimization.}

 The optimization pipeline developed in this paper shows, however, a few limitations.
 Although the accuracy of the PROMs was validated against FOMs, we did not compare our results against real-world robotic systems or more advanced hydrodynamic models.
 Instead, we relied on previous works that employed or assessed the Lighthill's hydrodynamic model~\citep{wang2011dynamic,li2014modeling, ma_diffaqua_2021, eloy2024flow}.
-Validating the optimal fish shapes against physical robotic prototypes is a promising direction for future work, which would allows assessing existing sim-to-real gaps~\citep{dubied2022sim}.
-Additionally, we did not benchmark our optimization algorithm against other existing methods, due to the specific nature of the optimization task considered in this paper.
-Based on the computational gains obtained by simulating the (P)ROMs instead of the FOMs (\Cref{fig:A_comp_time}), our approach based on PROMs would outperform an approach based on a parametric FOMs.
-Importantly, our work advances existing methods using PROMs for optimization \citep{frohlich2019geometric} by incorporating nonlinear forces into the optimization pipeline.
-Future work should consider the use of the proposed pipeline to other scenarios, and in particular to standard scenarios for which optimization can easily be performed using off-the-shelf optimizers, allowing for a thorough comparison.
-Finally, explicit consideration of swimming efficiency in the cost function (\Cref{subsec:efficiency_analysis}) and optimization of actuation signals are also valuable directions for future work.
+Validating the optimal fish shapes against physical robotic prototypes is a promising direction for future work, which would allows assessing existing sim-to-real gaps~\citep{dubied2022sim}. \MD{Such comparisons would also clarify whether extending the reduction of internal forces used by \cite{Marconi2021AExpansion} to more advanced formulations -- such as co-rotational or Neo-Hookean constitutive models -- would meaningfully improve the fidelity of the PROM solutions.}